Day Camps for kids 5-12

 How are campers expected to behave at Camp Fresh Roots?

 Camp Fresh Roots works hard to ensure a positive, respectful, and caring environment for all our campers and out staff.
-We also engage in some activities that have a higher level of risk, such as using farm tools and kitchen knives.
+We also engage in some activities that have a higher level of risk, such as using farm tools and kitchen knives and stoves.
 We expect all our campers to:

 - treat animals, plants, and the land with care